- Uninstalling from Windows does not remove all files, folders, and registry keys associated with a program.

 - Choose “Pin to Quick Access”.

-Pinning twenty folders is not a good idea because it will lose its purpose; the trick is in choosing. three or four key routes (for example, Downloads, Images, a working folder and a projects folder) to always reach them in one or two clicks.
+Pinning twenty folders is not advisable because it will lose its purpose; the trick is to choose three or four key paths (for example, Downloads, Pictures, a working folder and a projects folder) to always reach them in one or two clicks.

 Detects giant folders and files

-In the same section of Storage In Windows Settings, you'll see a breakdown of the categories that take up the most space (apps, documents, pictures, etc.).
-Often there's a section called "Others" where various folders are grouped.
+In the same Storage section of Windows Settings, you'll see a breakdown of the categories that take up the most space (apps, documents, pictures, etc.).
+Often there's a section called "Other" where various folders are grouped together.

 Find and delete duplicate photos

-Duplicate images are a classic problem, especially if you make many copies, edit them frequently, or sync them with your mobile device.
-Tools like Find.Same.Images.OK allow you to select one or more folders (or even an entire disk) and locate identical or very similar photos so you can choose which ones to keep.
+Duplicate images are a classic problem, especially if you make a lot of copies, edit them, or sync them with your phone.
+Tools like Find.Same.Images.OK let you select one or more folders (or even an entire drive) and locate identical or very similar photos so you can choose which ones to keep.

-The usual approach is to keep the original or highest quality image and delete the scattered copies.
-By reviewing it carefully, you can easily recover several gigabytes without missing a single important photo.
+The usual approach is to keep the original or highest-quality image and delete the scattered copies.
+By carefully reviewing the files, you can easily recover several gigabytes without losing a single important photo.

 Cleaning tools built into Windows

 Before trusting any "magic" internet cleaner, it's worth exploring the options offered by the system itself.
-Windows 10 and 11 include several features designed for this purpose. free up space, automate cleaning, and delete temporary files without complications.
+Windows 10 and 11 include several features designed to free up space, automate cleanups, and easily delete temporary files.

 Disk Cleanup (cleanmgr)

-The classic Disk Cleanup It's still present in Windows 11, though somewhat hidden.
-It's used to delete temporary system files, update remnants, the Recycle Bin, logs, etc. To run it:
+The classic Disk Cleanup tool is still present in Windows 11, although somewhat hidden.
+It's used to get rid of temporary system files, update remnants, the Recycle Bin, logs, etc. To run it:

 - Open the Start menu and type cleanmgr.